SONGS OF SONOMA MOUNTAIN named one of

-Ismay performs as both a solo artist, duo, and a full band, with a combination of electric fingerpicking guitar drums, bass, cello, and violin.
+Ismay was formed in 2015, and performs as both a solo artist, duo, and a full band, with a combination of electric fingerpicking guitar drums, bass, cello, and violin.
 Additionally, Ismay plays a unique set combining storytelling and songs, which will debut at Hardly Strictly Bluegrass in October 2019.
-Ismay has appeared throughout the West Coast at music festivals such as Hardly Strictly Bluegrass 2016 and Strawberry Music Festival 2017; at renowned venues such as the Great American Music Hall, Slim’s, the Golden State Theater, and the Mystic Theater, and as an opening act for acclaimed artists including Steve Earle, Mandolin Orange, Justin Townes Earle, Robert Earl Keen, Chuck Prophet and the Mission Express, The Mother Hips and the Brothers Comatose.
-Ismay is based in the rural area outside of Petaluma, CA, and was raised in San Francisco/Marin County CA.
+Ismay has appeared throughout the West Coast at music festivals such as Hardly Strictly Bluegrass 2016 and Strawberry Music Festival 2017; Cowboy Poetry Gathering 2021, and at renowned venues such as the Great American Music Hall, Slim’s, the Golden State Theater, and the Mystic Theater, and as an opening act for acclaimed artists including Steve Earle, Watchhouse/Mandolin Orange, Justin Townes Earle, Robert Earl Keen, Chuck Prophet and the Mission Express, The Mother Hips and the Brothers Comatose.
+Ismay is based in the rural area outside of Petaluma, California, was born in Hong Kong, and was raised in San Francisco/Marin County California.

 KQED Arts--10 Acts Not to Miss at Hardly Strictly 2019

 Glide Magazine--Ismay Delivers Enchanting & Incisive Folk Beauty “100 Mile View From Virginia City”

 Pop Matters --Ismay Draws Inspiration from Nature on New Song "Oh Precious Light" (premiere)

 No Depression —Ismay Announces 'Songs From A River' EP and Premieres the Track "River Of Light"